superhellth/ds-project-wc2022/README.md

 - bastian.mueller@stud.uni-heidelberg.de
 - Reachable at https://chat.openai.com/chat

-## How to run our Dashboard
-- Navigate to the `frontend` folder in Terminal, then
-- `npm install`
-- (These next 2 steps will be handled by a script later on.
-They are necessary because of a bug in the sveltestrap UI framework.)
-  - Go to `src/frontend/node_module/@popperjs/`
-  - Open `package.json` and append after line 4 ('description'): `  "type": "module",`
-- `npm run dev`
-- Enjoy :)

 ## Existing Code Fragments

 - For our dashboard we made use of this template (https://github.com/GeekyAnts/sb-admin-svelte)